Mind Over Matter

 The physical and mental challenges that these women have already experienced is a true testament of their ability to overcome personal barriers.
 They will be supported by 11 crew members from both civilian and serving, or veteran, HM Forces communities.

-The team will work together to go from the Pacific to the Atlantic Oceans, from Oceanside in California to Annapolis in Maryland, cycling non-stop in shifts over 3,000 miles, crossing 12 states, climbing over 190,000 feet across both the Rockies and the Appalachians, and passing through deserts in temperatures that can reach 45 degrees Celsius.
+Following the Leadership Challenges model, developed over the last 5 years, the team will work together to go from the Pacific to the Atlantic Oceans, from Oceanside in California to Annapolis in Maryland, cycling non-stop in shifts over 3,000 miles, crossing 12 states, climbing over 190,000 feet across both the Rockies and the Appalachians, and passing through deserts in temperatures that can reach 45 degrees Celsius.